xrgtn/split-cue/README.md

 # split-cue

-Split audio CD image + cuesheet to .mp3 tracks.
+Split audio CD image + cuesheet/toc to .mp3 tracks.

-split-cue reads track descriptions from a .cue file and looks for matching discs in CDDB database.
+split-cue reads track descriptions from a .cue/.toc file and looks for matching discs in CDDB database.
 It prompts user to select one disc and whether he/she wants to edit disc/tracks descriptions.